ricardohan93/Weather-App---US/README.md

 1. Clone or download this repository to your local machine.
 You can do this with your terminal or downloading a ZIP file.
     * If you choose the terminal way, you should click the Clone or download green button in this page, copy the url and in your terminal type: 'git clone pasteURL'

-2. Now that you have the project in your local machine, go into the project's folder (through your terminal, by doing cd project's path) and run the command 'npm start'
+2. Now that you have the project in your local machine, go into the project's folder (through your terminal, by doing cd project's path) and run the command 'npm install'.
+This will install the dependencies needed for this project.

-3. By doing so, you will be able to run a local server, probably based on PORT 8080 (check your terminal).
+3. After thatm you are ready to run the command 'npm start'.
+By doing so, you will be able to run a local server, probably based on PORT 8080 (check your terminal).
 Then, you just have to go into any browser and type 'localhost:8080'

 4. Hopefully you can see the application running :smile: